lsimons/caseum/docs/guides/records.md

 ## Avoid RFCs, Enhancement Proposals, and Detailed Design Documents

-Large, complex or safety crtical systems often use decision records that are more formal, using standardized processes to make the decisions.
+Large, complex safety critical systems often use decision records that are more formal, using standardized processes to make the decisions.
 Do not use Caseum for such systems.

 Such approaches include

 * RFCs such as those used to design the internet: [IETF RFCs](https://www.ietf.org/standards/rfcs/)
 * Enhancement Proposals such as those used to design programming languages [Python](https://peps.python.org/pep-0001/)
-* Formal design descriptions such as thosed used to design military systems: [DOD System Design Descriptions (SDD)](https://www.standards.doe.gov/standards-documents/3000/3024-astd-2011)
+* Formal design descriptions such as those used to design military systems: [DOD System Design Descriptions (SDD)](https://www.standards.doe.gov/standards-documents/3000/3024-astd-2011)
 * Standardized formal design processes such as those used to design space systems: [ESA PSS-05-0](http://microelectronics.esa.int/vhdl/pss/PSS-05-0.pdf) and [ECSS-E-ST-40C](https://ecss.nl/standard/ecss-e-st-40c-software-general-requirements/)

 ## Avoid UML, ArchiMate, RUP, TOGAF, IEEE 1016